swiftlang/swift-evolution/proposals/NNNN-protocol-metatype-extensions.md

 ## Future directions

-### Instance members on protocol metatypes
+### Existential metatype extensions

-This proposal limits metatype extensions to static members.
-Instance members on protocol metatypes are not inherently nonsensical; a protocol metatype value (`P.Protocol`) is itself an instance of the metatype type and an instance member would operate on that value.
-However, because `P.Protocol` is a singleton type (there is exactly one value, `P.self`), instance members on it are functionally equivalent to static members with a different calling convention.
-We do not currently see a motivating use case that justifies the additional complexity.
+This proposal extends the protocol metatype `(any P).Type`, which is a

-This becomes significantly more interesting if the feature generalises to existential metatype extensions (`P.Type`), where different conforming types' metatypes are distinct values and instance members would dispatch meaningfully:
+singleton: the only value is `P.self`.
+A natural generalisation would be extending the existential metatype `any P.Type`, where each concrete type conforming to `P` contributes a distinct metatype value (`MyPlugin.self`, `OtherPlugin.self`, etc.) and members dispatch on `self`:

 ```swift
 extension Plugin.Type {